AstroTech-666/XploreLab360/README.md

-# PhysiXplorer - Explore the Fun Side of Physics!
+# XploreLab 360 - Explore the Fun Side of Physics!

-Welcome to **PhysiXplorer**, the ultimate playground for physics enthusiasts, where you can explore a world of **interactive, fun, and educational physics simulations**!
-Whether you're a student, teacher, or just a curious mind, PhysiXplorer makes understanding complex physics concepts both **engaging** and **easy to grasp**.
+Welcome to **XploreLab 360**, the ultimate playground for physics enthusiasts, where you can explore a world of **interactive, fun, and educational physics simulations**!
+Whether you're a student, teacher, or just a curious mind, XploreLab 360 makes understanding complex physics concepts both **engaging** and **easy to grasp**.
 Get ready to dive into the universe of motion, forces, energy, and much more – in a way that's never been more fun! 🌟

 ![PhysiXplorer Banner](img1.png)

-## 🚀 What's PhysiXplorer?
+## 🚀 What's XploreLab 360?

-PhysiXplorer is an **open-source project** designed to provide high school and university students with interactive, easy-to-understand physics simulations.
-Built with the latest web technologies, PhysiXplorer lets you explore various physics phenomena through **interactive animations** that you control.
+XploreLab 360 is an **open-source project** designed to provide high school and university students with interactive, easy-to-understand physics simulations.
+Built with the latest web technologies, XploreLab 360 lets you explore various physics phenomena through **interactive animations** that you control.
 It's all about **learning by doing**, and every simulation is designed to let you visualize the physics behind it.

 From **simple pendulums** to **electric circuits**, our simulations are created using the powerful **p5.js** library, and we encourage everyone to contribute, no matter if you're a physics expert or just starting.
 Ready to **explore**, **experiment**, and **learn**?
 Let's go!